Save some space - limit the number of old test results

 Sprint Planner Helper – Session 1

 I started off very pure and true to the noble principles of TDD and Extreme OOP.
-Actually I did decided on a few naming conventions first, the name of the product is Sprint Planner Helper and it will reside in the namespace Marcusoft.SprintPlannerHelper.
+Actually, I did decide on a few naming conventions first: the name of the product is Sprint Planner Helper and it will reside in the namespace Marcusoft.SprintPlannerHelper.
 I also created four projects like this (idea stolen from ASP.NET MVC Storefront):

 • Marcusoft.SprintPlannerHelper.Models - my domain model

-• Marcusoft.SprintPlannerHelper.Service - any services need for the model, such as database access and so on.
+• Marcusoft.SprintPlannerHelper.Service - any services needed for the model, such as database access and so on

-• Marcusoft.SprintPlannerHelper.Test - the unit test of the application.
+• Marcusoft.SprintPlannerHelper.Test - the unit tests of the application

-Then I removed all the Class1.cs from all the projects that default them to me.
-At this point I realized that I was missing Visual Studio 2008 Power Commands and Resharper at the computer I was using.
-Had to download them - you can live without them.
-The 1 h /day...
+Then I removed all the Class1.cs from all the projects that defaulted them to me.
+At this point, I realized that I was missing Visual Studio 2008 Power Commands and Resharper at the computer I was using.
+Had to download them -...

 Read More

-During the setup-process of that I learned that the Team Explorer Client that is used to connect to a TFS Server is actually free (!).
-You can download it from here.
+During the setup, I discovered that the Team Explorer Client used to connect to a TFS Server is actually free!
+You can download it here.

 What to do now - Sprint Planner Helper Initialization